 “It would have.
 You’d done what you needed to do.
 You always have, standing in the hall, waiting to ask me to tutor you.
 You remember?”

 “You always find a way.
 You always have.”

 “Maybe.
 Anyway, thanks.”
 She said, bending over to pick up the wrapping paper from the floor.
 It needed picking up, and she needed a place to hide her pleasured reaction to his words.

 “So, you’re back for good?”
 He asked, watching her bent form as she made short work of picking up the wrapping paper.
-She looked perfect in her dress, a bold pink number, trimmed in white, simple and a compliment to the smooth brown of her skin.
-It hugged her curves and the right amount of ass that had apparently caught up with her legs.
+She looked perfect in her dress, a bold pink number, trimmed in white, simple and a compliment to the smooth brown of her skin and the figure it contained.
+It hugged her curves of two nice sized breast, just enough hips, and the right amount of ass that had apparently caught up with her legs.
 No more braids, instead it was hair thick and natural, forming a halo around her head and wow, someone had really grown up, he thought, taking in the physical changes again that accompanied her growth.

 “Working?”
 He asked.

 “Yes.
 I’m going to work for OCAAT” She said, chin up and bracing for his reaction of displeasure.
 Not that it would change anything.
 Her life decisions were her own from now on.